Richard Curle: Other works

 Curle's other publications include an anonymous book on etiquette, several novels and collections of short stories, works of criticism and travel writing, guides to book collecting and stamp collecting, two psychological studies, and two collections of articles previously published in the Daily Mail.
 He also edited a volume of the correspondence of Robert Browning and Frances Julia Wedgwood, and compiled a bibliography of publications by the Ray Society.

 Curle's Into the East, featuring Conrad's preface, was published in 1923.
 It included several pieces previously published in The Blue Peter.
 The book is an account of his travels in Burma and British Malaya, focusing predominantly on the people of the region (both natives and colonists) rather than the natural environment.
 A review in The New York Times concluded that Curle succeeds "in giving us his own brief reactions to the varied scenes and the actors with a vividness that is compelling and memorable."
 Richard Niland has suggested that the book is "Conradian" in tone and compared it to Conrad's short story "Youth".

 The mystery novel Corruption was published in 1933.
 Its narrative concerns a United States Secret Service officer who uncovers a murder plot while visiting an old friend.
 A review in The New York Times described the book's creation of suspense and atmosphere as a success, but described the novel as a failure of literary "craftsmanship" with a climax "so mismanaged and overdone as to approach the ludicrous."

 Who Goes Home?, another mystery novel, was published in 1935.
 Set in an English country house, its plot concerns a charming young man who, over the course of the novel, is revealed to be a threat to the narrator.
 The New York Times' review praised the novel's "atmosphere of brooding mystery and terror" and described it as "a tense and exciting story."
 George Orwell reviewed the book in the New English Weekly the following year, noting that Curle "does work up a faint flicker of interest", but criticising his prose, writing "It is amazing that people can go on turning out books year after year and yet continue to write so badly."

 Curle's Characters of Dostoevsky, a study of the characters of Fyodor Dostoevsky's four major novels and their psychology, was published in 1950.
 A. D. Hope, reviewing the study in Meanjin, described it as "first of all a useful book" and characterised Curle's analysis as "sensible and penetrating and well supported with illustration and argument", but accused him, like other critics of Dostoevsky, of having couched his readings "in terms of the very values whose validity the novels place in doubt".

 Death

-Curle died in 1968, a few weeks before his 85th birthday.
+Curle died in 1968, at age 84.
 Most of his papers are held at Indiana University's Lilly Library.